Squirtle12/Squirtle12.github.io/_pages/about.md

 2021 - Present

-* Played a key role in driving AI initiatives to enhance R&D efficiency and reshape development paradigms.
+* Played a key role in AI initiatives to enhance R&D efficiency and reshape development paradigms.
 * Served as a core contributor to the ACoder initiative, propelling its 0-to-1 development by designing and implementing key functionalities.

 Interests